I love fancy hotels as much as the next robe-wearing, toiletry-snatching girl you’ll meet.

 not a bad shared bathroom

-Some private rooms have private bathrooms, but most have shared bathrooms.
+Some private rooms have private bathrooms (which is, of course, preferred), but most have shared bathrooms.
 I find I don’t mind this as much as I’d imagine (unless there’s some stomach trouble going on or the bathroom is super icky).

 Can be noisy